mauriciotogneri/green-coffee/README.md

 		 Then I see an error message saying 'Invalid credentials'
 ```

-First, create a test that extends from `GreenCoffeeTest` and declare the Activity and the feature that will be used:
+First, create a class that extends from `GreenCoffeeTest` and declare the Activity, the feature and the step definitions that will be used:

 ```java
 @RunWith(Parameterized.class)